evaluationcopy/dogecoin-node/README.md

 Sit back and relax while it's downloading.
 It's a large file, so it may take some time.

-Before copying the bootstrap file to the Docker container, **make sure you've run the container at least once**.
-Then, cop

 Copy the bootstrap.dat file to the mapped volume directory as shown above, /localfolder/dogevolume is our example.

 Once the node has imported the bootstrap.dat file, it'll be renamed to bootstrap.dat.old.